JohnnyTRT/raycastProject/README.md

 If you are serious about getting into c++, would highly reccomend getting familiar with CMake (Conan is not as mainstream, but in my opinion it is very helpful).
 Here is a brief description of what they do if you are curious:

-CMake
 CMake is a build system for c++.
 This means it is capable of detecting your compiler, enforcing c++ version control, and managing external libraries.
 It is used to build your projects from c++ code into an executable using a compiler.
-You can learn more about CMake at [Clickable Text](https://cmake.org/)
+You can learn more about CMake at [Cmake Webpage](https://cmake.org/)

-Conan
 Conan is a package manager for c++.
 This is useful if your project has 3rd party libraries (like sdl3 or imgui).
 Conan allows you to define what libraries you want to use and it uses an open-source server to locate and install precompiled binaries of those libraries for your project based on your compiler, system architecture, and operating system.
 If a precompiled binary for your machine is not available, Conan will compile the library itself.
-You can learn more about Conan at [Clickable Text](https://conan.io/)
+You can learn more about Conan at [Conan Webpage](https://conan.io/)

 ### Installing CMake & Conan on MacOS: